-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Missouri University of Science and Technology Remote Monitoring of the Structural Health of Hydrokinetic Composite Turbine Blades \$159,972 FY10 MHK Technology Readiness Advancement Initiative FOA Missouri
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Missouri University of Remote Monitoring of the \$159,972 FY10 MHK Technology Missouri Science and Technology Structural Health of Hydrokinetic Readiness Advancement Composite Turbine Blades Initiative FOA Project Description

-Missouri University of Science and Technology is developing a composite turbine blade for hydrokinetic energy systems that is capable of acquiring and transmitting its own structural health information.
+Missouri University of Science and Technology developed a composite turbine blade for hydrokinetic energy systems that is capable of acquiring and transmitting its own structural health information.
 Developing technologies that allow hydrokinetic technologies to be remotely monitored and unattended for long periods of time is important for accelerating the deployment of these technologies, which operate in remote, harsh environments.
-These harsh conditions result in operation and maintenance costs expected to be 70-95% of the total investment cost of the system.
-The project will fabricate a prototype composite turbine blade, demonstrate underwater transmission of strain data, and develop a plan to advance the concept to a prototype demonstration phase.
-The expected results of developing a component to remotely monitor turbine blade structural health are: (1) the reduction of operation and maintenance costs, (2) the ability to alert monitors of the need for a replacement blade, (3) notification of a transient event causing damage, (4) accelerated deployment of hydrokinetic systems due to enhanced operational lifetime by operating at reduced capacity to reduce structural load, and (5) in the long-term, a benefit to consumers through savings on operation and maintenance costs that lower the cost of electricity.
+These harsh conditions result in operation and maintenance costs expected to be 70%-95% of the total investment cost of the system.
+The project fabricated a prototype composite turbine blade, demonstrated underwater transmission of strain data, and developed a plan to advance the concept to a prototype demonstration phase.
+The results of developing a component to remotely monitor turbine blade structural health are: (1) the reduction of operation and maintenance costs; (2) the ability to alert monitors of the need for a replacement blade; (3) notification of a transient event causing damage; (4) accelerated deployment of hydrokinetic systems due to enhanced operational lifetime by operating at reduced capacity to reduce structural load; and (5) in the long-term, a benefit to consumers through savings on operation and maintenance costs that lower the cost of electricity.